Accelerating expansion of the universe: Consequences for the universe

 As the universe expands, the density of radiation and ordinary dark matter declines more quickly than the density of dark energy (see equation of state) and, eventually, dark energy dominates.
 Specifically, when the scale of the universe doubles, the density of matter is reduced by a factor of 8, but the density of dark energy is nearly unchanged (it is exactly constant if the dark energy is the cosmological constant).

 In models where dark energy is the cosmological constant, the universe will expand exponentially with time in the far future, coming closer and closer to a de Sitter universe.
 This will eventually lead to all evidence for the Big Bang disappearing, as the cosmic microwave background is redshifted to lower intensities and longer wavelengths.
 Eventually, its frequency will be low enough that it will be absorbed by the interstellar medium, and so be screened from any observer within the galaxy.
-This will occur when the universe is less than 50 times its existing age, leading to the end of any life as the distant universe turns dark.
+This will occur when the universe is less than 50 times its existing age, leading to the end of cosmology as the distant universe turns dark.

 A constantly expanding universe with a non-zero cosmological constant has mass density decreasing over time.
 Under such a scenario, it is understood that all matter will ionize and disintegrate into isolated stable particles such as electrons and neutrinos, with all complex structures dissipating.
 This is called "heat death of the universe" (or the Big Freeze).

 Alternatives for the ultimate fate of the universe include the Big Rip mentioned above, a Big Bounce, or a Big Crunch.